NannyML/nannyml/docs/how_it_works/chunking_data.rst

 from the example above using SEM.
 In order to take advantage of the SEM formula, accuracy for each observation separately needs to be calculated.
 Accuracy for a single observation is simply equal to 1 when the prediction is correct and equal to 0 otherwise.
-With observation-level accuracies in place, accuracy for the whole sample can be calculated as the mean of them.
+With observation-level accuracies (i.e. calculated separately for each observation) in place, accuracy for the whole sample can be calculated as the mean of them.

 .. code-block:: python